 Calling all lemon lovers.
-This sweet, moist, and very lemony pound cake has sour cream for a perfect dense crumb, lemon zest and juice for that bright lemon flavor we all love, and a wonderful golden brown top.
-Easy to make, it is versatile (variations included in the post) and fantastic with a simple glaze!
+This sweet, moist, and very lemony pound cake has a perfectly dense crumb, that bright lemon flavor we all love and a wonderful golden brown top.
+It is easy to make, versatile (variations are included in the post) and fantastic with a simple glaze!

 A simple title for a wonderful old-fashioned lemon pound cake you'll want to make often.

-Considering the years I've been baking and the number of lemon cakes I've baked, this remarkable recipe holds the number one spot.
+Considering the years I've been baking and the number of lemon cakes I've baked, this unforgettable recipe holds the number one spot.

-Pound cakes are vintage and wonderful and keep well (always well wrapped in plastic wrap or under a cake dome, of course), and the ingredients are everyday staples.
+Pound cakes are vintage and wonderful.
+They keep well (always well wrapped in plastic wrap or under a cake dome, of course) and the ingredients are everyday staples.

 - Sour cream: the regular type, full-fat sour cream cheese is used for richness and creaminess.